DIPlib/diplib/README.md

 are a result of porting over concepts and ideas first implemented in *DIPimage*.

 **Status**: We are in the process of creating the first beta release for the 3.0 branch.
-However, not all functionality from the old *DIPlib* and *DIPimage* is (yet) present in this branch.
-See our [work plan](src/documentation/workplan.md) to find out what work is still planned.
+Most, but not all functionality from the old *DIPlib* and *DIPimage* is (yet) present in this branch.
+See the [open issues](https://github.com/DIPlib/diplib/issues) to find out how you can help!

-See the [documentation](https://diplib.github.io/diplib-docs/) for more information.
+See the [documentation](https://diplib.github.io/diplib-docs/) for more information about the library.

 ## Building the library